-You can set the encryption suite type for GUI/REST and FTPS connections (ISM 2.7.0.020 or later).
+You can set the encryption suite type for GUI/REST and FTPS connections.

 For the encryption suite type, you can set the following values.

 Value Equivalent encryption suite settings in OpenSSL [Note] Note

 1 HIGH, MEDIUM (Except for aNULL and MD5)

 2 HIGH (Except for SHA1 and aNULL)

 3 HIGH Default value